 $2 permits are required for bike trails 301, 302 and 303 and may be purchased at the park office.
 These trails begin and end at the parking lot located 1 mile north of the office on Old Fort Road.
 Trails may be closed for maintenance or soil/weather conditions.
 Call 706 695-2621 to check availability.

+Ride on your own.
 More than 25 miles of horse trails offer loop rides varying from 3 to 16 miles.
 Riders must bring their own horses and register at the stables.
 First-time riders must attach a photocopy proof of a negative Coggins test.
 Parking is at the stables access (west side of the park).
 Check the website or call ahead for trail closings during bad weather

-Trail: Saturday Hike TBA
+Saturday Hike TBA

 Meet at Jeremy's campsite 10:30 - 11:00 am Saturday June 12